Iconic.

 The Endurance and Ranger spacecraft in Interstellar's docking scene

 The docking scene from Interstellar.
 The Endurance is spinning at 68 RPM.
 Hans Zimmer composed the score on a Harrison and Harrison pipe organ.
-Nolan shot this sequence with miniatures, not CGI.
+Christopher Nolan shot this sequence with miniatures, not CGI.

 Pablo Picasso standing in his studio La Californie in Cannes, 1956